 This course is a study of force systems and their actions on bodies at rest.
 Topics include force systems, equilibrium of force systems, distributed forces, friction, moments of inertia, centroids, and bending and shear diagrams.
 The Laboratory component emphasizes computer analysis.
-Prerequisite: MA121 Fundamentals of College Mathematics or a higher level mathematics course which includes trigonometry.
+Prerequisite: MA125 College Algebra and Trigonometry or a higher level mathematics course which includes trigonometry.